-2. Stop and unmount the virtualization.
-Navigate to the Protect → Configure Agent Settings tab of the Datto GUI.
-Adjust the amount of time the virtual machine needs to wait before taking a screenshot using the Screenshot Verification drop-down shown in Figure 2.
+3. Stop and unmount the virtualization.
+Navigate to the Protect → Configure Agent Settings tab of the Datto Device GUI.
+Adjust the amount of time the virtual machine needs to wait before taking a screenshot using the Screenshot Verification drop-down.

-If adjusting the verification time does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting on Datto appliances running Ubuntu 16.04.
-This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced, as shown in Figure 3.
+If adjusting the verification and screensaver times does not resolve the issue, you can change the Virtualization Video Controller to the 'Cirrus' setting.
+This setting is found on the Remote Web, at Protect → Configure Agent Settings → Advanced.

 Figure 4: Virtualization Video Controller selector (click to enlarge)